gauravmishraokok/ZeroDa/README.md

 ---

 ## Overview
 Zero Da is a modern, AI-powered expense tracker and analytics platform.
-Track your income and expenses, visualize your spending, and get actionable AI insights—all in a beautiful, secure, and easy-to-use web app.
+Track your income and expenses, visualize your spending, and get actionable AI insights, all in a beautiful, secure, and easy-to-use web app.

 ---